Happy New Year everyone!

 For Christmas one year, I decided to compile a cookbook for my sisters of all our family favorite recipes.
 Well, I was absolutely shocked at how much more work it was than I had expected.
 I was content to make a cookbook of a small collection of favorites, instead of making it a novel, like I had first dreamed.

-I made a discovery with that project of mine, though, and it turned out that even though it was so much work, I loved it and just thrived in the kitchen.
+I made a discovery with that project of mine, though, and it turned out that even though it was so much work, I loved it and just thrived documenting my work in the kitchen.

-From then on, it became a dream of mine to write a cook book someday, and after I started seeing so many wonderful cooking websites and blogs, I knew that was the way to go.
+From then on, it became a dream of mine to write a cook book someday, and after I started seeing so many wonderful cooking websites and blogs, I knew that was the way to go, even though it took me awhile to figure out what in the world “blogging” was.

 Starting to Blog: